zyang91/zyang91/README.md

 ## 🕵️‍♂️  Research Interests

-My research interests involve leveraging advanced geospatial technologies to support a city and regional planning framework, as well as the smart cities initiative, particularly in the field of transportation.
+My research interests involve leveraging advanced geospatial technologies to support a city and regional planning framework, as well as the smart cities initiative, particularly in the field of transportation and human mobility.
 I focus on integrating spatial data science, transportation systems analysis, and remote sensing to address complex urban challenges.
 My work aims to inform equitable, data-driven, and future-oriented planning decisions.

 ### 🌎 GIS and Spatial Analytics
 - Geostatistics and Spatial Analysis
 - Open spatial data for policy analysis
+- Geovisulization & Cartography (spatial communication)

 ### 🚎 Transportation Planning and Analytics
 - Multimodal transportation
 - Travel behavior modeling and data mining
-- Transportation infrastructure and land use
 - Intelligent Transportation Systems (ITS) and smart mobility
 - Active transportation and sustainable urban mobility
-- Equity and accessible transportation
 - GeoAI and remote sensing for urban planning